siemens/ix/packages/documentation/docs/controls/_breadcrumb_styleguide.md

 ### Population

-The breadcrumb should be populated location-based to reflect the hierarchy of the application and the loction of the user in it.
+The breadcrumb should be populated location-based to reflect the hierarchy of the application and the location of the user in it.
 The current location should always be included in the breadcrumb.

 ### Overflow